Main focus

-Step 1: Create a New Profile
+Step 1: Create a new profile

 DataWedge profile creation screen

-Step 2: Associate the Mobile Inventory App
+Step 2: Associate the Mobile Inventory app

 Associated applications configuration